Rim-code-bsta/Feminine_City_Navigator/README.md

 💡 Yoga Studio — Relax and give your God-given body a break 🧘‍♀️🌿
 💡 Flower Shop — Beautiful roses waiting just for you 🌹💐

+##  🔮 Future Enhancements

+GUI version with visual city map

+More themes and personalization options

+Save user's journey or favorite paths

+Web or mobile app adaptation

 ## 🛠️ Prerequisites

 - Python 3.6 or higher